JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

     - Storing model artifacts in the back-end

     - Deploy in production by setting up the inference image and specifying model artifact location.

+    - Set up endpoint (how many models we are putting, and compute resources for each model).

 ---